Diabetic foot infection: Neuropathy

 Diabetes causes a symmetric polyneuropathy that may affect motor and sensory neurons.
 Intrinsic atrophy of foot and ankle muscles leads to anatomic changes of the foot arch, most commonly depressing the metatarsal heads and creating high pressure zones.
 Neuropathy is present in approximately 60% of patients who develop foot ulcers and are also diabetic.
 Neuropathy can lead to a loss of sensation for diabetics in their feet, therefore when there is any trauma/injury or foot ulcer present in these patients it can take awhile for patients to notice; this can lead to an infection developing and worsening while the patient is unaware due to the loss of sensation and lack of pain.
 In combination with decreased sensation in the lower extremities, repetitive trauma from walking can lead to ulceration.
 Poor foot care, including lack of moisturizing and frequent self-examination of the feet can exacerbate this.

 Peripheral artery disease

 Metabolic changes in diabetes, including hyperglycemia, lead to increased likelihood of -hyperlipidemia and developing atherosclerosis.
 In diabetes, this atherosclerosis is preferentially distributed to the posterior and anterior tibial arteries, decreasing perfusion to the lower extremities.
 This may lead to loss of skin integrity, ischemic ulcers, and gangrene.

 Infection may vary in the depth of tissue to which it extends.
 Foot infections range from the most superficial, cellulitis, to deeper soft tissue necrotizing fasciitis, which may necessitate limb amputations or become life-threatening.
 Infections may also extend to bone, termed osteomyelitis.
-Infections are commonly polymicrobial and involve antibiotic-resistant strains of organisms e.g. MRSA.
+Infections are commonly polymicrobial and involve antibiotic-resistant strains of organisms e.g. MRSA (Methicillin-resistant Staphylococcus aureus).